-For example, organizations tend to be primarily concerned with efficiency and profitability, whereas professions care mainly about providing the highest quality service (as defined by the profession), almost regardless of cost or revenue considerations (Freidson, 2001).
+For example, organizations tend to be primarily concerned with efficiency and profitability, whereas professions care mainly about providing the highest-quality service (as defined by the professions), almost regardless of cost or revenue considerations (Freidson, 2001).
 Administrators are usually seen as promoting profitability at the expense of profession-defined quality (Freidson, 2001).
 In one notable study, practicing physicians viewed administrators with medical degrees (MDs) as "outsiders" to the medical profession because of what the physicians believed to be the administrators' undue emphasis on organizational goals (Hoff, 1999: 336).
-Remarkably, practicing physicians viewed administrators with MDs more negatively than those without MDs because administrators with MDs were thought to have "betrayed" the medical profession by assuming administrative roles (Hoff, 1999: 344).
+Remarkably, practicing physicians viewed administrators with MDs more negatively than those without MDs because the former were thought to have "betrayed" the medical profession by assuming administrative roles (Hoff, 1999: 344).

-Social identification not only shapes one's self-perception in relation to other group members, but it also shapes one's self-perception in relation to non-group members (Turner et al., 1987).
-Social identification leads one to view non-members as being dissimilar, to evaluate non-group members less positively, and to see them as being less trustworthy (Jetten, Spears & Manstead, 1996).
+Social identification shapes not only one's selfperception in relation to other group members, but also one's self-perception in relation to non-group members (Turner, Hogg, Oakes, Reicher, & Wetherell, 1987).
+Social identification leads one to view nonmembers as dissimilar to oneself, to evaluate them less positively, and to see them as less trustworthy (Jetten, Spears, & Manstead, 1996).
 Negative evaluations of non-group members are intensified to the degree they belong to a competing group because perceived rivalry between groups accentuates perceptions of dissimilarity with rival group members (Turner, 1984).